 small embedded generator means an embedded generator who generates or proposes to generate electricity for supply or sale from a small embedded generating unit.

-special meter read
+special meter read means the physical collection of metering data created by way of a scheduled meter reading.

+standard fitting means a standard product such as a lamp, luminaire, mounting bracket, public lighting pole, photo-electric cells, supply cable or control equipment, normally used by, approved or acceptable to a licenced distributor.

 statement of charges means the statement of charges that a distributor must give to a retailer under clause 8.8.1 of this Code of Practice.